qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/overview-of-datasets.md

 ## Mark Dataset as Favorite

-To mark a Dataset as a Favorite, follow these steps.
+To mark a Dataset as a favorite, follow these steps.

 1. Navigate to **Data >** **Datasets**.
 2. Find the desired dataset card.